 Before reading this, remember that everyone’s journey to medical school is different.
 Don’t feel pressured to apply because everyone else is doing it or because it’s when you’re “supposed to”.
 Apply when you feel ready.
 However, once you decide to start the application cycle for that year, it’s a commitment.
 Crafting the perfect personal statement, work and activities section paragraphs, and secondary essays can be difficult and tiring, but push through!
 No matter what, write authentically about yourself and your experiences.
-Don’t sound like a pretentious snob and don’t exaggerate or lie.
-Medical schools can and do fact check.
+Don’t sound pretentious and don’t exaggerate or lie.
+Medical schools can and might fact check.

 - Research the specific requirements for each school you’re applying to.